SoCal Forecast

 Current Conditions:

-Most south facing spots were running waist to at times chest high.
+Most south facing spots were running upwards of chest high.
 West facing breaks were mostly waist high.

-Buoys in the outer waters were running 6'.
-Nearshore buoys were running 1.7-2.2'.
+Buoys in the outer waters were running 6-8'.
+Nearshore buoys were averaging 2.4'.

-Water temps were running 63-66° around most of SD and OC.
-LA was mostly 61-64°, although Hermosa reported warmer at 67°.
-In VC, Channel Islands Harbor reported 61° last night.
-In SB, Stearns Wharf reported 65° this morning.
+Water temps were running 62-66° around most of SD, OC, and LA.
+In VC, Channel Islands Harbor reported 63° last night.
+In SB, the USCG and Stearns Wharf readings weren't recent but the channel was running 60° this morning.

 Surf Forecast:

-Saturday the 4th (building day) into Sunday the 5th (peak) should see southerly ground swell from this activity that recently broke off Antarctica (model generated by XyGrib from NFCENS data):
+Today (Tuesday the 7th) we're on the tail end of southern hemisphere ground swell from this activity that broke off Antarctica almost two weeks ago (model generated by XyGrib from NFCENS data):

 Why donate?